1949–50 NBA season

-The 1949–50 NBA season was the fourth season of the National Basketball Association.
-It was the first season after the merger of the 3-year-old BAA and 12-year-old NBL.
-The 1950 NBA playoffs ended with the Minneapolis Lakers winning the NBA Championship, beating the Syracuse Nationals in 6 games in the NBA Finals.
+The 1949–50 NBA season was the inaugural season of the National Basketball Association, after the merger of the 3-year-old BAA and 12-year-old NBL.
+The 1950 NBA playoffs ended with the Minneapolis Lakers winning the NBA championship, beating the Syracuse Nationals in 6 games in the NBA Finals.

-1949–50 is counted as the fourth NBA season as it recognizes the three BAA seasons (1946–47, 1947–48 and 1948–49) as part of its own history, sometimes without comment.
+The 1949–50 season is counted as the fourth season in league history, as it recognizes the three BAA seasons (1946–47, 1947–48 and 1948–49) as part of its own history, sometimes without comment.
 As for the previous 12 seasons involving the NBL, with scant few exceptions involved, the NBA would not recognize the older league's records by comparison, despite it being the more established league of the two by comparison.